fkarg/fkarg.github.io/drafts/everything-f*cked.md

 feeling brain.
 That somehow struck me, because I had not internalized that yet.

-So when I came across this book, having left an impression with me (as did the entire event), I kind of _had to_ buy it.
-I was about to take two more books with my, but my card did not get accepted and I did not have more money with me.
-Anyways, here I go.
+So when I came across this book, having left an impression with me (as did the entire event), I kind of _had to_ buy it, and so I did.

 # Notes
 I did write down some notes (actually, a lot of them).
-Since it takes a lot of time to write them up, copy them, and rephrase them into something useful, I will probably refrain from doing so most of the time.
+Since it takes a considerable amount of time to rephrase them into something useful, I will probably refrain from doing so most of the time.
 So there is overall more focus on the Main takeaways, and less on the notes itself.

 <!--